elvistina448-creator/bank-marketing-analysis/README.md

 # bank-marketing-analysis
-Interactive Power BI dashboard analyzing a bank marketing campaign using PostgreSQL, SQL, and DAX.
+Power BI dashboard analyzing a bank marketing campaign using PostgreSQL, SQL, and DAX.
 ## Bank Marketing Campaign Performance Dashboard
 ### Project Overview

 This project analyzes a bank's direct marketing campaign to identify the factors influencing customer subscription to term deposits.
-The dashboard was built using Power BI, with data stored in PostgreSQL and analyzed using SQL and DAX.
+The dashboard is built using Power BI, with data stored in PostgreSQL and analyzed using SQL and DAX.

 ### Tools Used
 - Power BI